Indesit Washing Machine Error Codes

 |---|---|---|---|

-| F01 | Electronic circuit board fault — PCB not operating correctly | Main control board failure.
+| F01 | Electronic circuit board fault – PCB not operating correctly | Main control board failure.
 Power supply fault.
 Wiring harness fault.
 Moisture damage to the board. | Switch off at the mains for 2 minutes, then restart.
 F01 sometimes clears on a power reset if the cause was a transient voltage event.
 If F01 returns consistently, the control board requires engineer diagnosis.
-Board replacement is expensive — confirm other causes have been ruled out first. |
+Board replacement is expensive – confirm other causes have been ruled out first.
+See also the equivalent Hotpoint F01 deep-dive. |

-| F02 | Motor circuit fault — drum rotation problem detected | Worn motor carbon brushes (most common on machines over five years old).
+| F02 | Motor circuit fault – drum rotation problem detected | Worn motor carbon brushes (most common on machines over five years old).
 Motor jammed.
 Tachogenerator failure.
 Motor winding failure.
 Wiring fault. | With the machine unplugged, check the drum rotates freely by hand.
-If it does, inspect the motor carbon brushes.
-Replace if worn below 10mm.
-Carbon brush replacement resolves the majority of Indesit F02 faults. |
+If it does, inspect the motor carbon brushes – see carbon brushes diagnostics guide.
+Replace if worn below 10mm. |

-| F03 / Error 3 | Temperature sensing fault — NTC thermistor not reading correctly | Failed NTC thermistor.
+| F03 / Error 3 | Temperature sensing fault – NTC thermistor not reading correctly | Failed NTC thermistor.
 Loose or corroded wiring connector.
-Limescale on thermistor in hard water areas. | Test the NTC thermistor — approximately 30,000 ohms at room temperature, falling as temperature rises.
-In hard water areas, run a descaling cycle before testing.
-See our dedicated guide: Indesit Error 3 / F03 heating fault. |
+Limescale on thermistor in hard water areas. | Test the NTC thermistor (approximately 30,000 ohms at room temperature, falling as temperature rises).
+In hard water areas, descale before testing – see how to descale a washing machine.
+Full guide – Indesit Error 3 / F03 heating fault. |

-| F04 / F14 | Pressure switch fault — registering no water or incorrect water level | Failed pressure switch.
+| F04 / F14 | Pressure switch fault – registering no water or incorrect water level | Failed pressure switch.
 Disconnected or split pressure switch hose.
-Soap suds blocking the pressure system. | Check the pressure switch hose connection at both the drum and pressure switch ends — a disconnected hose is a common cause of F04.
+Soap suds blocking the pressure system. | Check the pressure switch hose connection at both the drum and pressure switch ends – a disconnected hose is a common cause of F04.
 Test the pressure switch.
-See our dedicated guide: Indesit F04 pressure system fault. |
+See our dedicated guide – Indesit F04 pressure system fault. |

-| F05 | Drain / waste water fault — machine unable to drain, door may be locked shut | Blocked pump filter (single most common cause).
+| F05 | Drain / waste water fault – machine unable to drain, door may be locked shut | Blocked pump filter (single most common cause).
 Kinked or blocked drain hose.
 Standpipe too high.
 Foreign object blocking pump impeller.
-Failed drain pump motor. | Clean the pump filter — behind the small access panel at the bottom front of the machine.
+Failed drain pump motor. | Clean the pump filter behind the small access panel at the bottom front of the machine.
 Place towels and a shallow tray in front before opening.
 Unscrew anticlockwise, remove all debris, check the pump cavity, and refit firmly.
-The door will not open while water remains in the drum — resolving the drain fault releases the door. |
+The door will not open while water remains in the drum – resolving the drain fault releases the door.
+See washing machine not draining and the equivalent Hotpoint F05 deep-dive. |

 | F06 | Drum not rotating – motor or brush fault | Worn motor carbon brushes.
 Drum obstruction.
 Motor failure. | Check drum rotates freely by hand with machine unplugged.
 Inspect and replace carbon brushes if worn below 10mm. |

-| F07 | Motor fault — tachogenerator or motor speed sensor error | Failed tachogenerator.
+| F07 | Motor fault – tachogenerator or motor speed sensor error | Failed tachogenerator.
 Wiring fault between tachogenerator and board.
 Worn carbon brushes.
-Motor winding failure. | Test tachogenerator resistance — typically 100 to 200 ohms, open circuit confirms failure.
+Motor winding failure. | Test tachogenerator resistance (typically 100 to 200 ohms – open circuit confirms failure).
 Check carbon brushes first as they are more likely to be the cause on older machines.
-See our dedicated guide: Indesit F07 motor fault. |
+See our dedicated guides – Indesit F07 motor fault and Indesit 7 flashes guide. |

-| F08 | Door interlock fault — door lock not operating correctly | Failed door interlock.
+| F08 | Door interlock fault – door lock not operating correctly | Failed door interlock.
 Wiring fault to interlock.
 Door not fully closed.
 Obstruction in door seal. | Open and firmly close the door, ensuring no clothing is trapped in the seal.
 If correct and F08 persists, test the door interlock for continuity.
-Genuine Indesit replacement interlocks are available through our spare parts section. |
+Genuine Indesit replacement interlocks are available through our spare parts section.
+See also washing machine door won’t open. |

 | F09 | Overheating / heating relay fault | Safety thermostat triggered.
 NTC thermistor reading incorrectly.
 Heating element relay stuck closed.
 Control board fault. | Allow the machine to cool fully before restarting.
 Test the NTC thermistor.
 If it reads correctly, the fault is in the relay or control board. |

-| F10 | Fill fault or motor control fault — varies by model generation | On older models: no cold fill — tap closed, blocked inlet filter, low pressure, failed inlet valve.
-On some models: motor control fault. | Confirm which meaning applies to your model.
-If fill-related: check tap, hose, and inlet filter.
-If motor-related: check drum rotation and carbon brushes.
-See our dedicated guide: Indesit 10 flashes / F10. |
+| F10 | Fill fault or motor control fault – varies by model generation | On older models – no cold fill (tap closed, blocked inlet filter, low pressure, failed inlet valve).
+On some models – motor control fault. | Confirm which meaning applies to your model.
+If fill-related – check tap, hose, and inlet filter.
+If motor-related – check drum rotation and carbon brushes.
+See our dedicated guide – Indesit 10 flashes / F10. |

 | F11 | No hot fill – dual-inlet machines only | Hot water tap not open.
 Blocked hot inlet filter.
 Failed hot inlet valve solenoid. | Applies only to older dual-inlet Indesit machines.
 Confirm whether your machine has two inlet hoses. |